aaronlabeau/NewWorld/Races.md

 The long-lived elves are children of the natural world, similar in many superficial ways to fey creatures, though with key differences.
 While fey are truly linked to the flora and fauna of their homes, existing as the nearly immortal voices and guardians of the wilderness, elves are instead mortals who are in tune with the natural world around them.
 Elves seek to live in balance with the wild and understand it better than most other mortals.
 Some of this understanding is mystical, but an equal part comes from the elves’ long lifespans, which in turn gives them long-ranging outlooks.
 Elves can expect to remain active in the same locale for centuries.
 By necessity, they must learn to maintain sustainable lifestyles, and this is most easily done when they work with nature, rather than attempting to bend it to their will.
 However, their links to nature are not entirely driven by pragmatism.
 Elves’ bodies slowly change over time, taking on a physical representation of their mental and spiritual states, and those who dwell in a region for a long period of time find themselves physically adapting to match their surroundings, most noticeably taking on coloration that reflects the local environment.

+### Description

 Elves value their privacy and traditions, and while they are often slow to make friends at both the personal and national levels, once an outsider is accepted as a comrade, the resulting alliances can last for generations.
 Elves take great joy in forging alliances with races that share or exceed their long lifetimes, and often work to befriend dragons, outsiders, and fey.
 Those elves who spend their lives among the short-lived races, on the other hand, often develop a skewed perception of mortality and become morose, the result of watching wave after wave of companions age and die before their eyes.

-### Description

-TODO - add all the elvish stuff here
 ### Age Range

 Although elves reach physical maturity at about the same age as humans, the elven understanding of adulthood goes beyond physical growth to encompass worldly experience.
 An elf typically claims adulthood and an adult name around the age of 100 and can live to be 750 years old.